judsonlmoore/judsonlmoore.com/_posts/travel/destinations/united-states-of-america/2013-05-18-corvette-c4-gathering.markdown

   - united states of america
   - kentucky
   - bowling green
-excerpt:		The C4 Gathering is hosted annually by the National Corvette Museum in Bowling Green, Kentucky, for enthusiasts of the 4th Generation Corvette.
+description:		The C4 Gathering is hosted annually by the National Corvette Museum in Bowling Green, Kentucky, for enthusiasts of the 4th Generation Corvette.
 image:			/assets/images/2015/10/IMG_2244.jpg
 ---